 What is the Beige Book?

-The Beige Book is a report that offers a snapshot of business conditions in each of the Fed’s 12 regional Reserve Bank Districts.
-Each District compiles an individual report based on the economic conditions in their region.
-It is one of multiple documents that the Federal Open Market Committee (FOMC) participants use to understand current economic conditions and to influence monetary policy decisions across the U.S. The Beige Book’s official title is “The Summary of Commentary on Current Economic Conditions by Federal Reserve District".
+The Beige Book is a report that offers a snapshot of economic developments in each of the Fed’s 12 regional Reserve Bank Districts.
+Each District compiles an individual report based on various perspectives from its region, summarizing information collected across industries, communities and businesses.
+The information collected for each District’s report comes from the many inputs Federal Open Market Committee (FOMC) participants use to understand current economic conditions when making monetary policy decisions, including commentary from boards of directors, advisory councils, round table discussions, surveys and various other outreach tools.
+The Beige Book’s official title is “The Summary of Commentary on Current Economic Conditions by Federal Reserve District."

 What information do we collect?

-The Kansas City Fed section of the Beige Book typically covers eight topics: labor markets; prices; consumer spending; manufacturing and other business activity; real estate and construction; community and regional banking; energy; and agriculture.
+The Kansas City Fed section of the Beige Book covers nine topics: labor markets; prices; consumer spending; community conditions; manufacturing and other business activity; real estate and construction; community and regional banking; energy; and agriculture.

-- Labor markets: Contains information regarding the state of employment such as hiring and wages, and comparisons to different industries such as arts and entertainment, healthcare, and manufacturing.
+- Labor markets: Contains information about changes in regional employment conditions, such as hiring and wages, highlighting developments from different industries and expectations about future job growth.

-- Manufacturing and other business activity: Analyzes changes in manufacturing activity (creating transportation vehicles, computers, clothing, and household goods) as well as changes in business plans and investments.
+- Manufacturing and other business activity: Summarizes changes in activity at both manufacturing and service-providing businesses.
+This section also highlights changes in business plans and capital investment spending.

-- Community and regional banking: Observes credit and loan type, demand, and amount across segments like commercial and industrial and residential mortgage.
-It also discusses credit conditions and risks, assessing people’s ability to pay back loans.
+- Community and regional banking: Discusses loan demand among the Kansas City Fed District’s community and regional banking organizations, looking across loan types like commercial, industrial and residential mortgage.
+It also discusses credit conditions and risks, assessing people and businesses ability to pay back loans.

-- Agriculture: Addresses growing conditions and livestock.
-This includes the price of products, farm incomes, farmland values, and agricultural credit conditions.
+- Agriculture: Addresses growing conditions for crop production and for livestock.
+Commentary focuses on changes in the price of grain commodities, farm incomes, farmland values and agricultural credit conditions.

 How do we collect information for the Beige Book?

-Overall, each version of the Beige Book is an evaluation of changes to the current state of the U.S., which may include unemployment rate and inflation, compared to the previous policy cycle (or previous Beige Book).
+Overall, each version of the Beige Book is an evaluation of changes to the current state of the regional economy compared to the previous Beige Book cycle.

 Why does the Beige Book matter to the Fed?